Meeting and surpassing all audience expectations every day.

 Okay, so he's withdrawing money in an attempt to evade reporting.

-And when it's discovered, he tells the FBI investigative agents that no, no, no, he just doesn't trust banks.
+And when it's discovered, he tells the FBI investigative agents that, no, no, no, he just doesn't trust banks.

-The money is for himself, but it isn't.
+The money is for himself.

 He was paying somebody.